-Proposition 3 (Existence and Uniqueness).
+Proposition 2 (Existence and Uniqueness).
 A competitive equilibrium exists.
-Under Assumptions 1 and 2, there exists a unique type $z \in \{1,...,n\}$ such that the equilibrium quantities are
+Under Assumptions 1 and 2, there exists a unique type $z \in \{1, ..., n\}$ such that the equilibrium quantities are

-&lt;sup>6Note also that Assumption 2 becomes irrelevant if the distribution of worker types is continuous.
+&lt;sup>9Note that Assumption 2 is violated if the distribution of worker types is continuous.
+However, in that case, the equilibrium is always unique and Assumption 2 is irrelevant.